 Other Questions People Ask

-What are some practical ways to learn what mindfulness involves in daily life?
+What are some practical ways to practice mindfulness and learn what it truly involves?

-Why is it important to know what mindfulness is when trying to reduce anxiety?
+Why is it important to understand what mindfulness is when trying to reduce anxiety?